zthurman/fizzpy/README.md

     -'IZ', for the Izhikevich neuron model
     -'HR', for the Hindmarsh-Rose neuron model
     -'RB', for the Robbins model for geomagnetic polarity reversal
+    -'LO', for the Lorenz atmospheric model, strange attractor
     -'HH', for the Hodgkin-Huxley neuron model
     -'RI', for the Rikitake Dynamo model for geomagnetic polarity reversal
 * Valid solver inputs at this time are: